RD1 Spirits Expands Bourbon Distribution to Indiana

 LEXINGTON, Ky.— Lexington-based RD1 Spirits announces its expansion of bourbon distribution to Indiana through Republic National Distributing Company (RNDC), representing the brand’s growth beyond its home state of Kentucky.

-“Indiana is a big first for us,” said Mike Tetterton, chief executive officer of RD1 Spirits, which was founded in 2020 to celebrate meaningful firsts in our lives, including Lexington’s first federally registered distillery established in 1865.
-“We are proud to begin our expansion with RNDC into Indiana and look forward to introducing our unique ‘Bluegrass Glory’ bourbon tasting experience.”
+“Indiana is a big first for us,” said Mike Tetterton, chief executive officer of RD1 Spirits, which was founded in 2020 to craft bourbon to celebrate meaningful firsts in our lives, including Lexington’s first federally registered distillery established in 1865.
+“We are proud to begin our expansion with RNDC into Indiana and look forward to introducing our unique bourbon tasting experience of ‘Bluegrass Glory’ with bourbon aficionados and those new to bourbon too.”

-RD1 is launching two small batch bourbons in Indiana, both aged for more than four years:
+RD1 is proud to introduce two small batch products to Indiana, both over four years old:

-- Kentucky Straight Bourbon Whiskey Finished With French Oak (50.5% ALC/VOL, 101 proof, 750 ML) – an elegant bourbon with flavors of caramel, dark cherries, and sweet oak accented by the French Oak which creates a mellow, enjoyable drinking experience
+- Kentucky Straight Bourbon Whiskey Finished With French Oak (50.5% ALC/VOL, 101 proof, 750 ML), an elegant bourbon with flavors of caramel, dark cherries and sweet oak from the French Oak staves inserted into the barrel for additional aging

-Furthermore, RD1 has announced the addition of some heavy hitters to its leadership team with industry veterans of support sales, product development, finance, and marketing:
+In addition, RD1 has announced the addition of some heavy hitters to its leadership team with industry veterans to support sales, product development, finance and marketing:

-- Marc Lohnes, Chief Sales and Marketing Officer, brings 46 years of wine and spirits experience.
+- Marc Lohnes, director of sales and marketing, brings 46 years of wine and spirits experience.
 He started his career with E & J Gallo Winery where he spent 24 years working closely with domestic and international retailers and wholesalers.
-Since then, he’s been helping introduce growing brands (Golden State Vintners, Oak Ridge Winery, Belfour Spirits, and Thomas Allen Wine Estates) to new markets to dramatically increase not only sales but also brand value.
+Since then, he’s been helping introduce growing brands (Golden State Vintners, Oak Ridge Winery, Belfour Spirits and Thomas Allen Wine Estates) to new markets to dramatically increase not only sales but also brand value.

-- Don Hardwick, Director of Product Innovation, has four decades of experience in supply chain, packaging consulting, and spirit acquisition integrations.
-He spent the majority of his career with Beam Inc. in management leadership roles, including VP of Global Supply Chain and VP of New Product Commercialization.
-Now, he is focusing his efforts on advising craft startups.
+- Don Hardwick, bourbon portfolio brand advisor, has four decades of experience in supply chain, packaging consulting and spirit acquisition integrations.
+He spent the majority of his career with Beam Inc. in management leadership roles, including VP of Global Supply Chain and VP New Product Commercialization.
+Now, he is focusing his efforts advising craft startups.

-- Don Rodgers, Financial Brand Advisor, also has 40 years of experience in the distilled spirits industry, focusing on accounting and business development.
+- Don Rodgers, financial brand advisor, also has 40 years experience in the distilled spirits industry, focusing on accounting and business development.
 Like Hardwick, he spent significant time with Beam Inc., managing all North American plants and overseeing budgeting and cost of goods standards for more than 30 years.
 Upon retirement, he saw the need for financial business advisory for craft distilleries.
-Since then, he has helped grow 150 brands throughout the United States.
+Since then, he has helped grow 150 brands throughout the U.S.

-- Elizabeth Cornelius, Director of Marketing, marries 20 years of PR agency experience with wine and spirits marketing expertise.
-She brings a keen understanding of state nuances for alcohol beverage marketing and the creativity to help brands differentiate themselves through a strategic media mix.
+- Elizabeth Cornelius, marketing brand advisor, marries 20 years of PR agency experience with wine and spirits marketing expertise.
+She brings a keen understanding of alcohol beverage marketing to state nuances and the creativity to help brands differentiate themselves through a strategic media mix.

 About RD1 Spirits